Māori history

 Primary sources

-Primary sources are things like letters, photos, interviews, video clips and newspaper articles, that show what life was like at that particular time in history.
+Primary sources are first-hand accounts or records of people, places and events.
+They include letters, photos, interviews, video clips and newspaper articles that show what life was like at a particular time in history.

 DigitalNZ is a search site that focuses on all things New Zealand.
 It connects you to reliable digital collections from New Zealand libraries, museums, galleries, government departments, media and community groups.

-The tab More connects you to articles, newspapers, research papers, and websites etc for you to explore.
+The tab More has articles, newspapers, research papers, and websites etc for you to explore.

 Tips: Websites that have .org or .net in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the organisation’s mission and values are.

-This is the online version of a bilingual quarterly published by the Māori Affairs Department from 1952 to 1976.
+This is the online version of a bilingual magazine published by the Māori Affairs Department from 1952 to 1976.
+It was published 4 times a year, so it is known as a 'quarterly'.

-For example, the issue from September 1964 has an article about Hone Tuwhare the Māori poet and The Story of the Rainbow which is about Māori traditions about the rainbow.
+For example, find the issue from September 1964.
+It has an articles about Hone Tuwhare, the Māori poet, and The Story of the Rainbow, Māori traditions related to the rainbow.

 Papers Past is a searchable collection of early New Zealand newspapers (19th and 20th centuries), letters, diaries, magazines and Parliamentary Papers digitised by the National Library and partners.

-Select Newspapers and type in search words 'Treaty of Waitangi' to find a range of articles reported in newspapers from around the country.
+Select Newspapers and enter the keywords 'Treaty of Waitangi' to find articles reported in newspapers from around the country.

 Use the same search to find information in Magazines and Journals, Letters and Diaries and Parliamentary Papers.